 Default subnet mask for class B IP addresses is 255.255.0.0.
 Class B addresses are also a private IP address range.
 Which is from 172.16.0.0 to 172.31.255.255

-As we learn that the first 3 bits of a Class C address are always 110, So 21 bits are left in the network portion of the address, which results in 221 or 2,097,152 Class C networks.
+As we learn that the first 3 bits of a Class C address is always 110, So 21 bits are left in the network portion of the address, which results in 221 or 2,097,152 Class C networks.
 Each network containing a 254 (28 -2) hosts each.
-The two is reserved for network identification and broadcasting.
-Address with all-0s and all 1s in the host portion are subtracted, therefore only 254 hosts may be addressed on a Class C network.
+The two addresses are reserved for network identification and broadcasting.
+Address with all-0s and all 1s in the host portion subtracted, so, therefore only 254 hosts addresses available on a Class C network.

 Default subnet mask for class C IP addresses is 255.255.255.0.
 Class C addresses are also a private IP address range.
 Which is 192.168.0.0 to 192.168.255.255

-When a single message is sent to several selected recipients that are called a multicast or multicasting.
-Class D addresses are also called multicast addresses which are used to send a message to a group of several.
+When a single message sent to several selected recipients known as multicast or multicasting.
+Class D addresses also known as multicast addresses which are using to send a message to a group of several.
 A multicast is different from a broadcast.
 Every device on a logical network must process a broadcast, whereas only devices configured to listen for a Class D address receive a multicast.

 The first octet of class E IP address begins with 1111, the range of this class is starting with 11110000, decimal 240 and end with 11111111, decimal 255.
 So the range of class E is from 240 to 255 in the first octet.
-Class E addresses are reserved for experimental purposes and should not be used to address hosts or multicast groups.
+Class E addresses reserved for experimental purposes.